Akane-F/mi8-promo/README.md

 - Introduction of the upcoming *Mission: Impossible – Final Reckoning* movie.

 ## Future Plans
+- Add more information and details.
+- Include other films.
+- Add new features such as user ratings, viewing history, and recommendations.

 ## Author
 Created by Akane Fukuda